Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 \subsubsection{Orientable case}

 Assume first that $\Lambda^s(\varphi)$ and $\Lambda^s(\psi)$ are both transversely orientable.
+We then will apply Theorem \ref{thm:hyp_action} to the group $G := \pi_1(M)$.
+Recall the action of this group on the leaf space $\Lambda^s(\varphi) \cong \R$ is faithful, minimal and has the property that all elements with fixed points are hyperbolic-like, under the parametrization of $\R$ where $\tau(\varphi)$ acts as translation by 1, and the same holds for $\psi$.

-That $\cP(\varphi) = \cP(\psi)$ means precisely that the set of elements of the group $G := \langle \pi_1(M), \tau_\varphi \rangle$ which act with fixed points on the leaf space $\Lambda^s(\varphi) \cong \R$ agrees with that of its action induced by the flow $\psi$.
-Proposition \ref{prop:conj} then implies that these two actions are conjugate.
+That $\cP(\varphi) = \cP(\psi)$ means precisely that these two representations have the same elements with fixed points.
+Thus, Theorem \ref{thm:hyp_action} implies that these two actions are conjugate.
 This also gives a conjugacy between the actions on the unstable leaf spaces $\Lambda^u(\varphi)$ and $\Lambda^u(\psi)$ via further conjugation by the half step up map $\eta$.
-Thus, considering intersections of stable and unstable leaves, we can promote this to a conjugacy of the actions of $\pi_1(M)$ on the orbit space $\mathcal{O}$.
-Barbot \cite{Bar_caracterisation} showed using an averaging trick that such a conjugacy on the orbit space can always be realized by a homeomorphism of $M$ giving an orbit-equivalence of the flows, which in our case is easily seen to be isotopic to the identity by considering the action on $\pi_1$.
+Considering intersections of stable and unstable leaves, we can promote this to a conjugacy of the actions of $\pi_1(M)$ on the orbit space $\mathcal{O}$.
+Following an argument of Ghys using Haefliger's theory of classifying spaces of foliations, Barbot showed using an averaging trick that such a conjugacy on the orbit space can always be realized by a homeomorphism of $M$ giving an orbit-equivalence of the flows \cite[Theorem 3.4]{Bar_caracterisation}.
+In our case, this homeomorphism is easily seen to be isotopic to the identity by considering the action on $\pi_1$.
 This concludes the proof in the transversely orientable case.